 Crop Phenology, Situation and Farm Activities:

-Land preparation is in progress.
-Rice are in ripening stages.
-Some rice are in vegetative stage.
-Corn are in reproductive stage while some are already in maturity stage.
-Harvesting of rice and corn is being carried out.
-Growing of ampalaya, cassava, chayote, chili pepper, ginger, malunggay, alukon, kangkong, mustard, lettuce, mushroom, mung bean, okra, garlic, onion, patola, pechay, carrot, potato, squash, string bean, sweet pepper, sweet potato, taro, ubi, upo, winged bean, peanut, soyabean, tobacco, sugarcane, papaya, avocado, banana, coconut, coffee, guava, chico, dragon fruit, guyabano, jackfruit, and mango continues.
-Harvesting of peanut, chili pepper, eggplant, ginger, camote tops, kangkong, lettuce, malunggay, mung bean, mustard, okra, onion, onion leeks, garlic, pechay, camote tops, radish, spinach, squash, string bean, sweet pepper, sweet potato, talinum, taro, tomato, winged bean, avocado, banana, star apple, papaya, coconut, calamansi and mango is in progress.
-Grazing, grass cutting, pruning and maintenance are in progress.
-Soil fertilization and irrigation management are being done.
-Clearing the land, plowing and harrowing are underway.
+Land and seedbed preparation is in progress.
+Most rice and corn are in vegetative and maturing stages.
+Harvesting of matured rice and corn are still being done.
+Corn are in vegetative stage.
+Growing of lettuce, mushroom, mung bean, okra, garlic, onion, patola, pechay, carrot, potato, squash, ampalaya, cassava, chayote, chili pepper, ginger, malunggay, kangkong, mustard, string bean, sweet pepper, sweet potato, taro, ubi, upo, winged bean, peanut, soybean, tobacco, papaya, avocado, banana, coconut, coffee, guava, dragon fruit, guyabano, jackfruit, and mango continues.
+Harvesting of garlic, peanut, okra, onion, onion leeks, pechay, camote tops, radish, spinach, squash, string bean, sweet pepper, sweet potato, talinum, taro, tomato, winged bean, chili pepper, long pepper, eggplant, ginger, kangkong, lettuce, malunggay, mung bean, mustard, avocado, banana, watermelon, star apple, papaya, coconut, calamansi, and mango is in progress.
+Drying and milling of harvested rice are ongoing.
+Drying and harvesting of tobacco are taking place.
+Watering activities, fertilizer application, nutrient management, spraying, and cleaning of farm areas are being done.
+Delivery of fresh produce to the market is also taking place.

 Prepared By: